brainrake/glossary/rip.md

 > This course is about an opportunity to learn the fundamental concepts of programming languages and we're going to do it in a way that will, I believe, make you a better programmer in any programming language.
 And in fact, in programming languages that we're not even going to use during this course.
 The idea is really to learn the ideas around which every programming language is built and understand precisely the different ideas that we use when we program, and how those ideas are expressed in lots of different programming languages.

-Part A of the course will also teach you everything you need to know to get started with functional programming and algebraic types, so you can move on to the next step below.
+Part A of the course will also teach you everything you need to know to get started with type safe functional programming, so you can move on to the next step below.
 I recommend Part B and Part C as well, because it will give you a deep understanding of dynamic languages and OOP, and the differences between approaches.

 **If you're already somewhat comfortable** with functional programming and algebraic data types, you're ready to write cool interactive apps in a delightfully simple language called [Elm](http://elm-lang.org/).

-Follow the [introduction guide](https://guide.elm-lang.org/) and you'll be writing applications with rich user interfaces, animation, network connectivity, and so on, that never throw runtime exceptions, in a very short time.
-Elm is also ridiculously easy to [integrate with Javascript](https://guide.elm-lang.org/interop/javascript.html).
+Follow the [introduction guide](https://guide.elm-lang.org/) and you'll be writing applications with rich user interfaces, graphics, animation, networking, and so on, that never throw runtime exceptions, in a very short time.
+Elm is also safe and ridiculously easy to [integrate with Javascript](https://guide.elm-lang.org/interop/javascript.html).

 **If you want to write native or backend apps**, you will need to learn a bit more, because managing system resources like files, buffers, and network connections is tricky in general.